-California Becomes First State To End Cash Bail
+California Becomes First State To End Cash Bail After 40-Year Fight

 He contended the law is bad for the people of California.

-The law "straps the taxpayers with funding 100 percent of all pretrial release programs" and will lead to increasing detentions of people who would otherwise post bail, he said.
+The law "straps the taxpayers with funding 100 percent of all pretrial release programs," and will lead to increasing detentions of people who otherwise would post bail, he said.